 Application FDCA has a large potential as a replacement for terephthalic acid, a widely used component in various polyesters, such as polyethylene terephthalate (PET) and polybutyleneterephthalate (PBT).
 PET has a market size approaching 4 billion lb/yr, and PBT is almost a billion lb/yr.
 The market value of PET polymers varies depending on the application, but is in the range of $1.00 – 3.00/lb for uses as films and thermoplastic engineering polymers.
-The versatility of FDCA is also seen in the number of derivatives available via relatively simple chemical transformations.
+The versatility is also seen in the number of derivatives available via relatively simple chemical transformations.
 Selective reduction can lead to partially hydrogenated products,such as 2,5-dihydroxymethylfuran, and fully hydrogenated materials, such as 2,5-bis(hydroxymethyl)tetrahydrofuran.
 Both of these latter materials can serve as alcohol components in the production of new polyester, and their combination with FDCA would lead to a new family of completely biomass-derived products.
 Extension of these concepts to the production of new nylons, either through reaction of FDCA with diamines, or through the conversion of FDCA to 2,5-bis(aminomethyl)tetrahydrofuran could address a market of almost 9 billion lb/yr, with product values between $0.85 and 2.20/lb, depending on the application.
 FDCA can also serve as a starting material for the production of succinic acid, whose utility is elsewhere.

 But FDCA is more than PEF alone, and can be applied as chemical building block in a wide variety of industrial applications.
 In the graph we show FDCA’s enormous market potential.